East Palo Alto Residents Await Results of City Council Election

 There were only two in-person voting locations in the city on Election Day.
 In the early evening, the line at the recreation center hovered at about 50 to 60 people at a time.

 Isabel Vargas voted at the East Palo Alto polling station at the YMCA with her children on Nov.
 5, 2024.
-(Michaela Herbst reporting for The Mercury News)
+(Michaela Herbst/Peninsula Press)

 Isabel Vargas, 32, rushed to the voting center Tuesday afternoon with her three young children to cast her ballot.